 - 1/2 c. sifted powdered sugar

 - 1/4 t. ground cinnamon

-- 1-2 T. favorite dairy free milk (I used unsweetened vanilla rice milk)
+- 1-2 T. milk or favorite dairy free milk (I like unsweetened vanilla hemp milk)

 Candied Cinnamon Oats

 - 1 t. coconut oil

 - 1/4 t. cinnamon

 - 1 T. cane sugar

 - Preheat oven to 350.
 Lightly brush the inside of a bundt pan with oil and sprinkle with some gluten free flour, shake to coat and tap out the excess.
 Set aside.

 - Place the 2/3 c. walnuts or pumpkin seeds and the 1/3 c. oats on a tray and bake for 10 minutes until lightly golden.
 Cool a few minutes.
 Add to the bowl of a food processor along with the 2 T. maple syrup, 1 T. melted coconut oil and 2 T. hemp seeds.
 Pulse a few times in a food processor to chop.
 Sprinkle into the bottom of the bundt pan.